-Unlike traditional foils, where the highlights are uniform and defined, the balayage hair color technique – taken from the French word meaning “to sweep” – is a freehand technique in which swatches of hair are sectioned and hand painted against a backing board with a lightening agent.
-After painting, each swatch is covered in cellophane.
-As balayage highlights are less systematically placed, you end up with fatter, less symmetrical, more random highlights, resulting in a more casual, sun-kissed finish.
-Balayage works on short hair and long, and is a great option if you like the look of chunkier highlights with more contrast and less blonde.
+Unlike the traditional foil method, where the highlights are uniform and defined, the balayage hair color technique – taken from the French word meaning “to sweep” – is a freehand technique in which strips of hair are sectioned and hand painted against a backing board with a lightening agent.
+After painting, each strip is covered in cellophane.
+As blonde balayage highlights are less systematically placed, you end up with thicker, less symmetrical and more random highlights, resulting in a more casual, sun-kissed finish.
+Balayage hair color technique works on short and long hair and is a great option if you like the look of chunkier highlights with more contrast.

-Unlike ombré, sombré is a much more subtle take on the dip-dye trend.
-The name is actually a combination of ‘subtle’ and ‘ombré’.
-With sombré, the lighter sections start up a bit higher and the lower lengths have ribbons of dark color for a more gradual transition.
+Unlike ombré, sombré is a much more subtle take on the dip dye hair trend.
+The name is actually a combination of ‘subtle’ and ‘ombré’!
+With sombré, the lighter sections start up a bit higher and the lower lengths have ribbons of dark color for a more gradual transition compared to blonde balayage.
 Just like its predecessor, the worn-in look is perfectly low-maintenance.
 There’s no need for constant touch-ups due to there being no clear line of root-growth.

 Babylights are much finer highlights, and basically mimic the natural highlights of a child (hence the name).
 Hair is separated into tiny sections and color is applied to each group of strands and left for an hour or longer.
-The process is time-consuming, but you’re left with a more multidimensional, radiant, natural-looking head of highlights.
+The process is a bit more time-consuming than balayage at home, but you’re left with a more multidimensional, radiant, natural-looking head of highlights.

-Whether you decide on ombré, sombré, babylights or balayage for your next hair color, your at-home maintenance routine is the key to keeping your highlights looking gorgeous.
-The Schwarzkopf essence ULTIME Diamond Color line was designed specifically for highlighted hair.
-Infused with intense moisturizers, the products in the Diamond Color and Radiance line will leave you with sleek, soft hair without stripping the color.
-So book an appointment with your colorist, stock up on your Schwarzkopf and lighten up for spring.
+Whether you decide on ombré, sombré, babylights, or blonde balayage for your next hair color, your at-home maintenance routine is the key to keeping your highlights looking gorgeous!
+Certain shampoos and conditioners from Schwarzkopf are designed specifically for highlighted hair.
+Infused with intense moisturizers, the products in this range will leave you with sleek, soft hair without stripping the color.
+So, book an appointment with your colorist, stock up on your Schwarzkopf products, and lighten up for spring.